dbalan/dbalan.github.io/source/_posts/2015-12-28-swanthathralokam.markdown

 There was an open forum  on _"Family and rationality"_.
 I felt it contained way too much anecdotal statements (of kind “I have this experience so I support this worldview of family”).
 It was also loosely structured, making it a bit difficult to follow.
 I guess that's the difference between a debate and an open forum(?).
 I don't think it helped me much.
 I would have been much happier with a proper debate with bit more moderation.
 The gender parity was at the forum was another concern.
 There were fewer women speakers.

 Last but not least, I did encounter some cool tech in the conference venue.
-The org team, [Rahul](https://www.facebook.com/2ar.rahul), [Abhay](https://www.facebook.com/abhai.sasidharan), and [Akhil](https://www.facebook.com/profile.php?id=100009322327244&fref=ts) setup a [live feed using gstreamer](https://gist.github.com/ar-rahul/50b5044aca38918223e7).
+The org tech team, [Rahul](https://www.facebook.com/2ar.rahul), [Abhay](https://www.facebook.com/abhai.sasidharan), and [Akhil](https://www.facebook.com/profile.php?id=100009322327244&fref=ts) setup a [live feed using gstreamer](https://gist.github.com/ar-rahul/50b5044aca38918223e7).
 They used UDP multicast to stream the feed to monitors in surrounding buildings.
 It worked very well, except for a bit noisy audio signal due to poor earthing.

 Overall, it was a nice conference,met a lot of old friends, made few new ones. perfect way to start the winter break.